Version: 1.2

 Each party’s liability arising out of or related to this DPA is subject to the limitations set forth in the Agreement, except that such limitations do not apply to:

-- Either party's liability to Data Subjects under applicable data protection law
+- Either party’s liability to Data Subjects under applicable data protection law, to the extent such liability cannot be limited under applicable law

 13. General